(1) The host of the online presence www.advocate-europe.eu (referred to herein

 (5) The use of the Platform is free of charge.

 (1) Registered users may submit project ideas to the Platform, which will be published on the Platform and which will, by their publication, participate in the idea challenge “Advocate Europe” organized by the host.
+When submitting project ideas to the platform, it is necessary for users to provide personal information (names and surnames) which are then publicly visible on the platform.

 (2) In submitting a project idea, the user assures that this is based essentially on his or her personal considerations and objectives and that he/she personally authored it.
 To the extent that any third parties have assisted with developing the project idea, the user submitting it assures that all parties assisting with it have agreed to submitting such project idea.
 Project ideas must be written in English.

-(3) The user grants the right to the host to publish, reproduce, and make publicly accessible all component parts of the project idea (texts, image data, video data, audio and other data), providing the user’s name in so doing, and to otherwise disseminate such component parts both on the Platform and in any printed products that the host may prepare in the context of its idea challenge and/or in order to promote its activities as set out in the statutes.
+(3) The user grants the right to the host to publish, reproduce, and make publicly accessible all component parts of the project idea (texts, image data, video data, audio and other data), providing the user’s name and the surname and first name in so doing, and to otherwise disseminate such component parts both on the Platform and in any printed products that the host may prepare in the context of its idea challenge and/or in order to promote its activities as set out in the statutes.
 The right is granted as a non-exclusive right that is unlimited in terms of its duration and its geographic extent.

 (4) The rights granted pursuant to paragraph 3 also comprise the right to grant said rights to Stiftung Mercator GmbH, Huyssenallee 40, 45128 Essen, Germany, as well as to the association Liquid Democracy e.V., Am Sudhaus 2, 12053 Berlin, Germany, with whom the host collaborates and from whom the host receives funding, the intention being to allow the grantees to use the corresponding materials to document and advertise the competition and their work in accordance with their articles.